 Term Definition Heavy duty service Used in spaces intended for more intensive use than by a single household unit.
 Hob The upstand between the perimeter of a shower area and the adjacent floor of the room in which it is located.
-Heavy duty service Hob Household unit HVAC Engineer Hydration, Hydrating Impact resistance Impervious lining Implied warranty Installer Interface Joint Joint Australian and New Zealand Laminate A shower screen and/or door is usually installed on the hob.
-A household unit: (a) means a building or group of buildings, or part of a building or group of buildings, that is- (i) used, or intended to be used, only or mainly for residential purposes; and (ii) occupied, or intended to be occupied, exclusively as the home or residence of not more than 1 household; but (b) does not include a hostel, boarding house, or other specialised accommodation.
+A shower screen and/or door is usually installed on the hob.
+Household unit A household unit: (a) means a building or group of buildings, or part of a building or group of buildings, that is- (i) used, or intended to be used, only or mainly for residential purposes; and (ii) occupied, or intended to be occupied, exclusively as the home or residence of not more than 1 household; but (b) does not include a hostel, boarding house, or other specialised accommodation.
 HVAC Engineer An Engineer who designs heating, ventilation or air-conditioning systems.
 Hydration, Hydrating The process in which water reacts with other chemicals (such as Portland cement) to form a binder which hardens or solidifies a product, eg concrete.
 Also, the completion of that reaction.
 Impact resistance The ability to resist damage, eg puncturing, from falling objects, application equipment, foot traffic, etc. Impervious lining A continuous lining that does not allow the passage of moisture.
 Implied warranty A warranty that is not stated explicitly in writing but is required by law.
-Implied warranty The Building Act 2004 requires certain implied warranties to form a part of all contracts for residential building work between a building contractor and a client (but not between a subcontractor and a Main Contractor).
-See also: Guarantee; Warranty Installer An Installer is a site worker who installs the waterproof membrane system or supervises its installation on site, and who works for the Applicator (which is a company or business entity).
+The Building Act 2004 requires certain implied warranties to form a part of all contracts for residential building work between a building contractor and a client (but not between a subcontractor and a Main Contractor).
+Refer also to: Guarantee; Warranty Installer An Installer is a site worker who installs the waterproof membrane system or supervises its installation on site, and who works for the Applicator (which is a company or business entity).
 The Installer must work within recommended trade practices, and have been trained and certified by the Supplier, to ensure that the product is installed as intended by the Supplier.
 Interface The common boundary where two surfaces or materials meet or touch.
 Joint The line along which two parts are joined to each other.
 Adhesive joints typically require the parts to be in contact, with the adhesive spread over the contacting surfaces before they are brought together.
 Sealant joints typically require the parts to have a gap or formed space between them, into which sealant is placed to form a bead of specific cross-sectional dimensions.
-A Standard developed or adopted by Standards New Zealand in partnership with Standards Australia and approved as a New Zealand Standard and as an Australian Standard.
+Joint Australian and New Zealand A Standard developed or adopted by Standards New Zealand in partnership with Standards Australia and approved as a New Zealand Standard and as an Australian Standard.
 Laminate To bond two or more layers of material together to make a single product, or the product so formed.
 Lap That part of a waterproof membrane system or flashing component where one part or component overlaps and is bonded to another adjacent part or component.